rclone/rclone/docs/content/rc.md

 The format of the parameter is exactly the same as passed to --bwlimit except only one bandwidth may be specified.

-In either case "rate" is returned as a human readable string, and "bytesPerSecond" is returned as a number.
+In either case "rate" is returned as a human-readable string, and "bytesPerSecond" is returned as a number.

 ### core/command: Run a rclone terminal command over rc. {#core-command}